powusu6128/BuddySystem/README.md

 In this stage, we have worked off of the components built in Stage 1 to build a fully functional GUI using Swing.
 It simulates allocation and deallocation requests randomly.
 The project depicts such a simulation graphically by drawing blocks.
 Green denotes that a block is free, while red denotes a block currently holds a process.
 A screenshot gives a good idea of how the project works:
 ![Screenshot of Buddy System Manager](http://elvis.rowan.edu/~smithr1/buddy_screenshot.png)

+**You may download a packaged JAR file if you would like to try this project.
+Please [click here to download the JAR](http://elvis.rowan.edu/~smithr1/BuddySystem.jar).**

 ##Team Members: